tylerhuntington222/django-react-hybrid/docs/index.rst

-.. django-react-pac documentation master file, created by sphinx-quickstart.
+.. django-react-hybrid documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to django-react-pac's documentation!
+Welcome to django-react-hybrid's documentation!
 ======================================================================

 .. toctree::